lucasoshiro/pcdisplay/README.md

 ### pcdisplay-guest

-This code runs on arduino
+This code runs on arduino.

 ### pcdiplay-host